-- 1. All staff will understand the registration process. - 2.
-All registers will be completed accurately at the beginning of each morning and afternoon session, and returned promptly.
-NB: Incomplete or inaccurate registers are unacceptable; they provide a daily record of attendance which may be required in a Court of Law. - 3.
-The school will ensure that clear attendance information is regularly communicated to parents. - 4.
-The school will accurately record and monitor all absenteeism and lateness. - 5.
-Attendance for individual pupils will be monitored on a weekly basis by the school safeguarding team, in order to identify persistent absentees and those children at risk of becoming persistent absentees. - 7.
-The school will identify clear procedures to identify and follow up all absence and lateness allocating individual staff roles and responsibilities. - 8.
-The school will annually review its attendance policy and associated procedures.
+1. All staff will understand the registration process.

+2. All registers will be completed accurately at the beginning of each morning and afternoon session, and returned promptly.
+NB: Incomplete or inaccurate registers are unacceptable; they provide a daily record of attendance which may be required in a Court of Law.

+3. The school will ensure that clear attendance information is regularly communicated to parents.

+4. The school will accurately record and monitor all absenteeism and lateness.
+5. Attendance for individual pupils will be monitored on a weekly basis by the school safeguarding team, in order to identify persistent absentees and those children at risk of becoming persistent absentees.
+An attendance of less than 90% will be considered as persistent absence.

+7. The school will identify clear procedures to identify and follow up all absence and lateness allocating individual staff roles and responsibilities.

+8. The school will annually review its attendance policy and associated procedures.